 Mahatma Phule Mandai

 Formerly known as Reay Market, it was renamed Mahatma Phule Mandal Market in 1938.
-It was originally built by the British government in 1885 in the then-popular neo-Gothic style of architecture.
-And, also served as the municipality office for some time.
+It was originally built by the British government in 1885 in the then-popular neo-Gothic style of architecture and, also served as the municipality office for some time.
 One of Pune’s largest vegetable markets, the prominent features here are the market’s octagonal structure with a central tower and eight entrances.
 The bustling market is packed with 526 stalls selling fruits and vegetables, and even articles for religious worship can be found here.
 During the Ganesh festival, the 127-year-old heritage market puts up their own Ganpati Mandal named Akhil Mandai Ganapati, which is one of the most famous and iconic mandais in Pune.
-Locals, migrants, people of different religions and backgrounds come together here and a visit here will give you strong, warm community vibes.

 Savitribai Phule Pune University

 Savitribai Phule Pune University (formerly, University of Poona/Pune) was established in 1949 and features a 411-acre campus, housing over 43 academic departments.
-In 2014 the university was renamed after the 19th-century eminent social reformer, activist, teacher, and poet Savitribai Phule, who also pioneered the first Indian-run school for girls in Pune in 1848.
+In 2014, the university was renamed after the 19th-century eminent social reformer, activist, teacher, and poet Savitribai Phule, who also pioneered the first Indian-run school for girls in Pune in 1848.
 The current main building of the university (where it was relocated to in 1949), was built in 1864 and was formerly called Governor House (which was once the seasonal retreat of the Governor of Bombay}.
-When visiting the university's campus, don’t forget to check out 60-year-old Jayakar Library, which is famous for rare manuscripts, and hand-written multi-lingual books (more on that here).
+When visiting the university's campus, don’t forget to check out 60-year-old Jayakar Library, which is famous for rare manuscripts, and hand-written multi-lingual books.